O7Furkan17/Individual_Protection_System/README.md

 ## Goals

-- Develop API endpoints for data transmission between the application and the NoSQL database.
 - Implement functionalities for storing and retrieving real-time alerts and model outputs.
 - Test the integration thoroughly to ensure reliability and performance.